 So now you have your stuff as well as that of others.
 It’s time to keep everything in one place, so you don’t have to scamper every time you need to post.

-The simplest (and cheapest) way to do this is to keep them all in a Google Sheet.
+The simplest (and cheapest) way to do this is to set up a simple calendar in Google Sheets..
 For a while, it might suffice, but if you’re looking for something more dynamic, try Trello or Notion, which are more flexible workplaces.

 Examine What’s Working, What Isn’t, & How To Continue To Improve

 At this stage, you should have a decent concept of how you want to approach social networking.

 However, you must be able to change your strategy during the year.

 You’ll never know how well one campaign succeeded in another until you regularly evaluate your efforts.
 Taking a bird’s eye view of your social media activities can help you put things in context.
 Look at your best-performing content and change your marketing plan if your material reaches a plateau.

 A lot of excellent social media marketing starts with data management.
 In the short term, you can be reactive to make the most of your current campaigns and then proactive in the long run by applying what you’ve learned to your next strategy redesign.